Kurami32/Arch-Installation-Guide/README.md

 - Yay AUR Helper
 - DE or WM of your choice!
 (Hyprland, KDE Plasma, Cosmic)

-> If you want a quick guide with only the commands straight to the installation, you can visit my [Quick Install guide](https://github.com)
+> If you want a quick guide with only the commands straight to the installation, you can visit my [Quick Install guide](https://github.com/Kurami32/) (Not available yet)
->

 ## 1. Pre-installation

 ### 1.1 Prepare USB Install Media